 Please remove all steel parts, power valves, studs etc before wrapping the cylinder in a protective material and placing it in a strong box.
 We recommend sending to us by Royal Mail Recorded Delivery.

-We aim to repair all cylinders within 10 working days.
-If you need it sooner, use our Cylinder Express fast track service and we’ll you know if we’re able to get this back to you sooner.
+We aim to repair all cylinders within 15 working days.
+If you need it sooner, enquire about our Cylinder Express fast track service and we’ll you know if we’re able to get this back to you sooner.
 Our Cylinder Express service is subject to availability, please contact us before ordering.

-Please note, we can only confirm lead time once your cylinder has arrived on site and we have assessed the repair required.
+Please note, we can only confirm lead time once your cylinder has arrived on-site and we have assessed it.

 We hone all cylinders to the manufacturer’s recommendations and for all 2-stroke cylinders we’ll dress the ports and relieve the exhaust bridges.
 All cylinders have the top face lapped to remove any ‘flash’ of coating and so parts should be ready to fit.
 However, we always recommend that the engine builder follows manufacturer instructions regarding piston to bore clearances, piston ring end gaps, squish clearances, cylinder head volume and port timing in order to maintain maximum performance.

-This depends on the previous repairs that have been carried out.
+This depends on the previous works that have been carried out.
 A straight forward re-plate and hone will only remove a small amount of material from the bare casting.
-But if a weld repair is carried out then there may be some distortion, and therefore more material has to be removed in order to get the cylinder true again.
-Usually cylinders can be repaired 4-5 times and after that it becomes more difficult (depending on previous repairs), but we’ve seen many cylinders that have had 8 or more repairs.
+But if you have had to undertake weld repairs then there may be some distortion, and therefore more material has to be removed in order to get the cylinder true again.
+Usually, cylinders can be replated 4-5 times and after that it becomes more difficult (depending on previous repairs), but we’ve seen many cylinders that have had 8 or more replates.

 Due to their very nature, the pitting is generally in the actual casting as when the original coating is chemically removed any impurities at the cylinder face will also be removed.
 This will often occur if you’ve had to weld repair the cylinder prior to plating as well.
 Pitting should not be derogatory to performance, some lower quality castings will even have pitting from new, and the pits are generally viewed as just holding oil.
-Unless the pitting bridges the piston ring surface, minimumblow by or compression would be lost, and in the case of a 2-stroke engine, if they are lower than the top of the exhaust port, no compression could be lost at all.
+Unless the pitting bridges the piston ring surface, minimum blow by or compression would be lost, and in the case of a 2-stroke engine, if they are lower than the top of the exhaust port, no compression could be lost at all.